Consolacion: Geography

 70% of the total area of the town is above or highland mountains and 18% foreshore land.
 The contours are irregular and the highest point is about 500 m above sea level.

 Barangays

-Consolacion comprises 21 barangays over its :
+Consolacion is politically subdivided into 21 barangays.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 The population of Consolacion is fast-growing with an intercensal growth rate of 50.45% from 1980 to 1990, repeated and more in subsequent decades.

 The demographic distribution profile of Consolacion shows sparsely populated upland barangays, and densely populated lowland barangays within the commercial area along the existing national highway.

 Economy

 Consolacion's recent economic trend is towards the development of operation of housing/subdivision facilities even with the presence of several medium size manufacturing industries.
-Consolacion is predicted to become a residential urban municipality in the next 5–10 years.
+Consolacion is predicted to become a residential urban municipality.